BDehapiot/Template-Repo_Python/README.md

 ## Description

 ## Installation
-In this tutorial, we will see how to install **Python** using a **Conda** package manager to execute our scripts in a controlled environment with all essential dependencies.
+In this tutorial, we will see how to install [Python](https://www.python.org/) using a [Conda](https://docs.conda.io/en/latest/) package manager to execute our scripts in a controlled environment with all essential dependencies.

-### 1. Download GitHub repository:
+### Download GitHub repository:

 - Download this repository by clicking the following [link](https://github.com/BDehapiot/Template-Repo_Python-Lite/archive/refs/heads/main.zip)
 - Unzip the downloaded folder to a known location (e.g. `Desktop`)

-### 2. Install Conda and create a new environment:
+### Install Conda and create a new environment:

-We will now install Conda using the light-weight **Miniforge** installer and create a new environment using the `environment.yml` file shipped with this repository.
+We will now install Conda using the light-weight [Miniforge](https://github.com/conda-forge/miniforge) installer and create a new environment using the `environment.yml` file shipped with this repository.

 Select your operating system: